 The truly healthy ancestral cultures, however, seem to get their carbs from roots and tubers.

 Paleo folks are familiar with Staffan Lindberg’s study of the residents of Kitava, a small island in Papua New Guinea.
 The locals are remarkably free of modern diseases and they mostly eat root vegetables (yam, sweet potato, taro and tapioca), fruits, coconuts and fish.
-There is no heart disease, diabetes, hypertension, obesity or dementia.
+There is absence of poor heart health, and most other chronic conditions common in the west.
 Sudden death appears to come only by way of drowning or falling from coconut trees.

 Low-carb Paleo folks have often dismissed the starchy, high-tuber consumption of Kitavans.